kaiachain/kaia-docs/docs/references/sdk/caver-js/get-started.md

 testFunction()
 ```

-In the code above, the `deployer` deploys the contract to the Kaia and returns the deployed contract instance.
+In the code above, the `deployer` deploys the contract to the Klaytn and returns the deployed contract instance.

 ```bash
 $ node ./test.js